bendardenne/medor/README.md

 * CLI to show linked repo of projects
 * Inactivity detection: pause on sleep / suspend, possibly based on input inactivity.
 * Warnings when stopped on a weekday during work hours?
-* Add a optional comment field to activities?
+* Add an optional comment field to activities?
 * Interface to edit / delete activities / add past activities  (GUI? let's go nuts)
 * Add a way to get help about individual commands (a "help" command?).